Henry Repeating Arms: Founding & Early Development (1996-2000)

-Henry Repeating Arms was started by Louis Imperato and his son Anthony Imperato in Brooklyn, New York in 1996.
-The first model produced was the Henry H001 Lever-Action .22 and the first shipments were made in March 1997.
-The original corporate motto was "Made in America and Priced Right".
-Henry Repeating Arms takes its name from Benjamin Tyler Henry, the inventor who patented the first repeating rifle in 1860, known as the Henry rifle.
-There is no affiliation or lineage to Benjamin Tyler Henry or to the New Haven Arms Company, who sold the original Henry rifle from 1862 to 1864.
-Anthony Imperato secured the trademark to the Henry name in 1996.
+Henry Repeating Arms was founded by Anthony Imperato and his father, Louis Imperato, in 1996 in Brooklyn, New York, after securing the trademark for the Henry brand.
+The name Henry Repeating Arms is inspired by Benjamin Tyler Henry, the inventor who patented the first repeating rifle in 1860, known as the Henry rifle.
+The company has no direct affiliation or historical connection to Benjamin Tyler Henry or to the New Haven Arms Company, which sold the original Henry rifle from 1862 to 1864.
+Henry Repeating Arms started with rimfire lever-action rifles but eventually expanded to include centerfire designs, shotguns, and handguns.
+The first rifle model, the H001 Classic Lever Action .22, was shipped in March of 1997.
+Two years later, the flagship Golden Boy model was introduced.